hasan-mustafaa/MartialVision/README.md

 ## How It Works
 ### Step 1: Choose a Tutorial
- - Select a specific martial arts technique or movement to practice.
+ - Upload a specific martial arts technique or movement to practice.
 ### Step 2: Record Performance
  - Perform the action while the system records your movements via webcam or phone camera.
 ### Step 3: AI Analysis